Latest Armored Warfare Expansion Lets Players Experience the Caribbean

 New Expansion for Armored Warfare Lets Players Fight in the Caribbean

-Developer and global publisher My.com had announced that the latest expansion for Armored Warfare is currently available for the PlayStation 4.
+Developer and global publisher My.com has announced that the latest expansion for Armored Warfare is currently available for the PlayStation 4.
 Known as Caribbean Crisis, the expansion will be available for download for players currently enjoying the game.

 The expansion adds tons of new improvements to the game’s core experience, as well as a new game mode called “Special Operations.”
 This new mode consists of several challenging Player-versus-Environment missions that connect to a large, overarching narrative.
 Caribbean Crisis is set on gorgeous places such as the Mojave Desert, Panama Canal, and Jamaica, all in the year 2042.
 Three new story-driven co-operative missions will give players the chance to discover a story of betrayal and vengeance, as they participate in certain even flags that will greatly affect the world of Armored Warfare.